First-Time Buyer's Guide to Better Credit

-Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-Without an above average FICO score, entering into a loan for a house is harder and, you could end up renting longer than you expected in Gilbert until you build up your score.
+The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+The content of your wallet starts the home buying process.
+Without an acceptable credit score, entering into a loan for a house is more difficult and, you could find yourself renting longer than you expected in Gilbert, Arizona until you improve your score.

 - Credit to Debt Ratio — How much do you owe versus your available credit?